Our BA and MA courses are officially recognised by the German authorities and qualify for the German Study Visa.

-Our classes are delivered in English, in accordance with the school’s accreditation with the University of West London, the top modern university in London for employment.
+Our classes are delivered in English, in accordance with the school’s accreditation with the University of West London.

 I. Short Courses – Up to 3 months